lwmqn/qnode/README.md

 3. `rid` (_String | Number_): Resource id
 4. `callback` (_Function_): An err-fisrt callback `function(err, val)` to get the read value.

-    * If the Resource is not a simple value and there has not a `read` method been initialized for it, the `val` passes to the callback will be a string `_unreadable_`, e.g., you are trying to read a write-only Resource which is initialized without a read method.
+    * If the Resource is not a simple value and there has not a `read` method been initialized for it, the `val` passes to callback will be a string `_unreadable_`, e.g., you are trying to read a write-only Resource which is initialized without a read method.
-    * If the Resource is an executable Resource, the `val` passes to the callback will be a string `_exec_`.
+    * If the Resource is an executable Resource, the `val` passes to callback will be a string `_exec_`.
-    * If the allocated Resource is not found, an error will be passed to fisrt argument of the callback.
+    * If the allocating Resource is not found, an error will be passed to fisrt argument of the callback.

 **Returns:**